Class MultiStream

 The total number of bytes read into the buffer.
 This can be less than the number of bytes requested if that many bytes are not currently available, or zero (0) if

-is 0 or the end of the stream has been reached.
+countis 0 or the end of the stream has been reached.

 Remarks

-.
+MultiStreams will read a maximum of count bytes and store them in buffer beginning at offset.
 The current position within the stream is advanced by the number of bytes read; however, if an exception occurs, the current position within the stream remains unchanged.
 MultiStreams will return the number of bytes read.
 If more than zero bytes are requested, the stream will not complete the operation until at least one byte of data can be read (some streams may similarly not complete until at least one byte is available even if zero bytes were requested, but no data will be consumed from the stream in such a case).
 Read(byte[], int, int) returns 0 only if zero bytes were requested or when there is no more data in the stream and no more is expected (such as a closed socket or end of file).
 A stream may return fewer bytes than requested even if the end of the stream has not been reached.

 Use BinaryReader for reading primitive data types.